vokimon/apunts/music/music-harmony.md

 	- _Adding_ an octave is multiplying the frequency by 2
 	- _Adding_ a semitone (12th of an octave) is multiplying the frequency by 2^(1/12) ~= 1,00057779
 	- A cent is the 100th part of a semitone, so one cent multipies by 2^(1/(12*100))
+- Audible range
+	- You can divide a frequency by 2 never reaching 0, and of course, you can always multiply by 2
+	- But at some point we fall outside the human audible range (20Hz - 22000Hz)
+	- So, if we tune A4 to 440Hz (which is the standard) octaves 0 to 9 are the audible ones.
+	- Reference frequency is 440Hz for A4
+	- You can always divide by 2 never reaching 0: A3=220Hz, A2=110Hz, A1=55Hz, A0=27.5Hz, A-1=13.75Hz...
+	- You can always multiply by 2: A5=880Hz, A6=1760Hz, A7=3520Hz, A8=7040Hz, A9=14080Hz, A10=28160Hz
 - When a melodic instrument plays a note it generates a main frequency, the **fundamental** one (f), and then many frequencies at integer multiples, the **harmonics** (2f, 3f, 4f...)
 	- The fundamental frequency determines the perceived pitch
 	- The harmonics and its relative strenghts gives the distintive timber to the instrument
 	- Why those frequencies?
 Instrument vibration builds an [standing wave](https://en.wikipedia.org/wiki/Standing_wave).
 The modes of vibration correspond to the harmonics
+	- High pitches of an instrument lose the timber because harmonics move outside the audible range
 - Disonance and consonance:
 	- Two sounds sound disonant or detuned if many of their harmonics do not align
 	- Frequencies for musical notes are chosen to be integer ratios among them so that many of their harmonics align.